TJPoorman/SplHAsh/README.md

 See [Configuration Example](Examples/configuration.yaml) for a full zone setup.

-_Note: the "availability_topic" configuration parameter is available in Home Assistant as of version 0.55; it allows Home Assistant to display the cover as "unavailable" if SplHAsh goes offline unexpectedly.
-When SplHAsh reconnects to your broker, the cover controls will again be available in Home Assistant.
+_Note: the "availability_topic" configuration parameter is available in Home Assistant as of version 0.55; it allows Home Assistant to display the switch as "unavailable" if SplHAsh goes offline unexpectedly.
+When SplHAsh reconnects to your broker, the switch controls will again be available in Home Assistant.
 SplHAsh forms its availability topic by suffixing "/availability" to the MQTT_CLIENTID parameter in config.h, and publishes "online" to that topic when connecting or reconnecting to the broker and "offline" when disconnecting from the broker._

 _Note: the "mdi:sprinkler" icon is available in Home Assistant as of version 0.98.1_